Last Updated: July 21, 2026

 What chipset does the Tecno Spark 8C KG5j use?

-The Tecno Spark 8C KG5j uses the MediaTek MT6761 Helio A22 chipset.
+The Tecno Spark 8C KG5j uses the MediaTek MT6761 Helio A22 chipset, a MediaTek processor.
 This means you need SP Flash Tool and VCOM/MTK USB drivers to flash firmware.
 MediaTek devices use scatter-file-based flashing, which differs from Qualcomm (QFIL) or Samsung (Odin) methods.

 What is the latest firmware version for Tecno Spark 8C KG5j?

-The latest available Tecno Spark 8C KG5j firmware on this page is version V652.
-This page has 14 firmware builds available for download.
+The latest available Tecno Spark 8C KG5j firmware on this page is version V658.
+This page offers 25 firmware builds for download.
 Check the firmware details table above for file sizes and Android versions.

 Will flashing firmware on Tecno Spark 8C KG5j erase my data?

 Yes.
 Flashing stock firmware on the Tecno Spark 8C KG5j with SP Flash Tool performs a full factory reset.
 All apps, photos, contacts, and accounts will be removed.
-Back up everything important before you start.
-There is no way to recover data after flashing.
+Back up everything important before starting.
+Data cannot be recovered after flashing.

 Can flashing firmware fix a bricked Tecno Spark 8C KG5j?